Find DNS records

 dig example.com MX (for MX record)

-This provides a detailed breakdown of the DNS information for that domain.
+This gives a detailed look at the DNS info for that domain.

 3. Using Web Hosting Control Panels

-If you manage DNS through your web hosting provider, most control panels (such as cPanel or Plesk) offer built-in tools for managing and viewing DNS records.
-Navigate to the DNS settings section to find all the records associated with your domain.
-You can view, add, or edit records as needed from there.
+Most web hosting control panels, like cPanel or Plesk, have tools for DNS management.
+Go to the DNS settings to see all your domain's records.
+You can view, add, or edit them as needed.

 Types of DNS Records You Should Know